Peer-Review for Practice Research

 We accept submissions on a rolling basis as well as for Special Issues.
 Please see the Submissions page for further information about current calls, deadlines, the peer review process and how to submit your work.
 Click on Archive explore previous volumes, including the full supporting research statements and peer reviews for each volume.

 What is unique about Screenworks is that the work is subject to academic peer review, just as an academic journal article would be, thus providing evidence of the impact, significance, originality and rigour of the practice as research.
 In addition we operate an open review policy, where peer reviews are published alongside the research statement so that the review process is transparent.
 Our intention is to create a supportive, yet rigorous research environment for the academic community researching screen media through practice, whilst at the same time engaging with wider audiences.

-Screenworks has recently been migrated once again to the present website in 2016.
+Screenworks migrated to the present website in 2016.
 We now publish exclusively online in order to disseminate work more widely, save costs and to fulfil the current AHRC and REF research agendas of open access, impact and public engagement.
 We are hoping that this new home will enable Screenworks to continue to flourish and grow as both an online publisher of academic film and as a forum for championing screen media practice research with in the academy.

 Supported by the Digital Cultures Research Centre at the University of the West of England, Bristol